Womyn-born womyn

-Womyn-born womyn (WBW) is a term developed during second-wave feminism to designate women who were assigned female at birth, were raised as girls, and identify as women (or womyn, a deliberately alternative spelling that challenges the centering of male as norm).
+Womyn-born womyn (WBW) is a term developed during second-wave feminism to designate women who were assigned female at birth, were raised as girls, and identify as women (or womyn, a deliberately alternative spelling meant to challenge the centering of male as norm).
 The policy is noted for exclusion of trans women.
 Third-wave feminism and fourth-wave feminism have generally done away with the idea of WBW.

 Events and organizations that have womyn-born-womyn-only policies bar access to anyone who was assigned male at birth: cis men, trans women, and male children older than a determined age.

 Second-wave feminism

-The term "womyn-born womyn" gained usage and popularity during the second wave feminist movement.
+The term womyn-born womyn gained usage and popularity during the second wave feminist movement.
 In 1978, the Lesbian Organization of Toronto adopted a womyn-born womyn-only policy in response to a request for admittance by a transgender woman who identified as lesbian.
 Womyn-born womyn policies held that the nature of the feminine experience over the course of a lifetime could only be experienced by someone who experienced life presenting as a woman.
-The intent was to create a space for only women, defined not by identity but experience, defined in a way that excluded transgender women.
+The intent was to create a space for only women, defined not by identity but experience, excluding transgender women as a result.

 Key anti-trans proponents in the second wave feminist movement included Janice Raymond, Robin Morgan, Germaine Greer, Andrea Dworkin, and Mary Daly, who were proponents of womyn-born womyn policies.
 These policies created controversy and scholarly discussion.

 Raymond's The Transsexual Empire (1979) is often seen as the characterizing work of this movement; Julia Serano criticizes it as an "anti-trans screed".
 It is known for its view of trans women as privileged men who did not previously live in the oppression of the patriarchy, stating, "We know who we are.
 We know that we are women who are born with female chromosomes and anatomy, and that whether or not we were socialised to be so-called normal women, patriarchy has treated and will treat us like women.
 Transsexuals have not had this same history."

 Sheila Jeffreys was similarly outspoken in her criticisms of trans women, arguing that the feminine characteristics they were adopting are simply those that women must adopt to avoid punishment from the patriarchy.
-She believed trans women adopt stereotypical attributes that are enforced by the patriarchy and were political signifiers of the oppression of women.
-(See social construction of gender.)
+She believed trans women adopt stereotypical attributes that are enforced by the patriarchy and were political signifiers of the oppression of women (see social construction of gender).

 Judith Butler (regarded as the "most significant theorist" of third-wave feminism) is opposed to womyn-born-womyn policies, yet is often used as an argument for them by modern second-wave feminists.
 Butler's 1990 book Gender Trouble: Feminism and the Subversion of Identity contained discussion of performativity versus performance, which second-wave feminists used to exclude trans women on account of their performativity through repetition of gender norms, which is "real only to the extent that it is performed", which was used as a separator from experience.